PDAL/PDAL/doc/stages/filters.first-in-voxel.rst

 The **first-in-voxel filter** is a voxel-based sampling filter.
 The input point
 cloud is divided into 3D voxels at the given cell size.
-For each populated voxel, the first point fitting in the voxel is accepted and all others are ignored.
+For each populated voxel, the first point entering in the voxel is accepted and voxel is marked as populated.
+All other points entering in the same voxel are ignored/skipped.

 Example
 -------